EdouardDidier/ZedChessEngine/README.md

 The application supports [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) which allow to load custom position.
 Interactions with the engine can be performed through CLI or GUI.

-The IA was tested against other chess engine and is able to win some games against ~1500 elo IA.
+The IA was tested against other chess engine and can win some games against ~1500 elo IA.
 This IA is based [Negamax](https://en.wikipedia.org/wiki/Negamax) framework with [Alpha-Beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) and [Iterative Deepening](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search).
 It goes through a generated [Search Tree](https://en.wikipedia.org/wiki/Search_tree) of positions reachable with each legal move.
 It then evaluates reached position to determine its best possible move.